MouseLightPipeline/pipeline-api/README.md

 # Pipeline Coordinator Service
-The service is the Mouse Light Acquisition Pipeline Coordinator.
+This service is the Mouse Light Acquisition Pipeline Coordinator.
 It manages pipeline projects, pipeline stages for those projects, and the task definitions that define units of work for the stages.

 #### Dependencies